appusrivastva/demo_github/README.md

 # demo_github
-this is an demo for git &amp; github class
+this is an demo for git &amp; github class.